What Moves Index Prices?

 Regulation and Security: Strict adherence to regulatory standards and robust security measures to protect traders' interests.

-Top-Rated Apps for FTSE100 Index Trading
+Best-in-Class Apps for SP500 Index Trading

-BEST APPS FOR SUCCESSFUL FTSE100 INDEX TRADING
+BEST APPS FOR SP500 INDEX TRADING STRATEGIES

 Indices are financial instruments designed to track the overall price performance of a basket of stocks.
 An index uses a statistical measure of change to reflect the overall performance of the defined stocks effectively.